 The Story Behind Drake's Best Headline Yet

-You know a tattoo is truly great when half the people you show it to screw their faces up and look like they’re about to keel over and puke, and the other half flat-out cry “fake”.
-If, like me, you’re a hip-hop nerd you’ll no doubt have seen the photo of a freshly inked DRAKE forehead tattoo that went viral on the rap interwebs this past Tuesday.
-Now you may cringe in disgust at the very idea of someone so clearly insane being allowed to get this done, but to me, this is just another raw and swollen step towards the day T.O. is officially on the rap map, and so fucking what if it takes a sweater-wearing ex-Degrassi kid from the wealthy Forest Hill suburb to do it?
+You know a tattoo is truly great when half the people you show it to screw their faces up and look like they’re about to keel over and puke, and the other half flat-out cry “fake.”
+If, like me, you’re a hip-hop nerd, you’ll no doubt have seen the photo of a freshly inked DRAKE forehead tattoo that went viral on the rap interwebs this past Tuesday.
+Now you may cringe in disgust at the very idea of someone so clearly insane being allowed to get this done, but to me this is just another raw and swollen step towards the day T.O. is officially on the rap map.
+So fucking what if it takes a sweater-wearing ex-Degrassi kid from the wealthy Forest Hill suburb to do it?
 I don’t care who it is.
-It’s about damn time any Toronto rapper gets tattooed on someone’s face.
+It’s about damn time any Toronto rapper got tattooed on someone’s face.

-Yet despite how genuinely psyched I was about this girl’s near-religious expression of adoration, there were a few questions left floating in my mind; is this going to ruin her life?
+Yet despite how genuinely psyched I was about this girl’s near-religious expression of adoration, there were a few questions left floating in my mind—is this going to ruin her life?
 Who did this?
-Was she high as fuck one night and thought it would be a larf, or was she emotionally inspired by Drake’s soft and tender voice that touched her soul?
+Was she high as fuck one night and thought it would be a larf, or was she emotionally inspired by Drake’s soft and tender voice?
 More importantly, where are her eyebrows?

-Norm, my boss.
-It sucks because the photo makes the tattoo look all crooked and janky, but it's actually pretty well applied and straight as an arrow.
+Kevin: Norm, my boss.
+It sucks because the photo makes the tattoo look all crooked and janky, but it's actually pretty well-applied and straight as an arrow.
 The other before, during, and after photos taken by my co-worker are better.
 But when Norm took the now famous picture, one of her shaved eyebrows was tensed up a bit, making the "A" in "DRAKE" look like dogshit.
-Her eyebrows were shaved when she came into the shop, btw.
+Her eyebrows were shaved when she came into the shop, by the way.
 Her head was shaved too.

 How did you react when she told you what she wanted done?